-What to Do if You Are Summoned to Court
+What You Should Do If Summoned to Criminal Court

 But beware: it is critical that your child be competently represented for juvenile crimes.
-There is no minor criminal case.
+There is no such thing as a minor criminal case.

 The lawyers of Chernoff Law make it a point to walk the young person and his parents through all juvenile criminal procedures.
 We will fight for your child’s freedom, which sometimes comes in the form of restitution or probation.
 We investigate the circumstances of the arrest for violations of our client’s constitutional rights.
 Where police have overstepped, we move to suppress the evidence, and at trial we expose deficiencies in the state’s evidence and use our powers of cross-examination to expose exaggerations and falsehoods in the state’s evidence.
 We strive to establish a reasonable doubt which will require a finding of no delinquency, and are noted in the legal community for our skillful and dedicated service to our clients.
-To schedule a free consultation with a defense lawyer about criminal charges anywhere in Texas, contact us.
+To schedule a free consultation with a top rated defense lawyer for juveniles in Houston or anywhere in Texas, contact Chernoff Law.